-In current federal precedent, the need for redrawing a set of districts often relies on forensic evidence; that is, on elections that have already occurred.
+In current federal precedent, the need for redrawing a set of districts relies on forensic evidence; that is, on elections that have already occurred.
 However, by that time an injury to voters has already occurred.
-Although in this article the present three-prong standard was applied using election results, it can also use as its inputs information that is available before an election.
-Under the First Amendment rationale of not penalizing groups for their partisan preference, voter registration might be considered a form of self-identification that can be used as an input to the three-prong standard.
+Although in this article the present three-pronged standard was applied using election results, it can also use information that is available before an election.
+Under the First Amendment rationale of not penalizing groups for their partisan preference, voter registration might be considered a form of self-identification that can be used as an input to the three-pronged standard.
 Other variables are used to predict partisan preference; such prediction is done both by political scientists and by redistricters themselves.
 Commercial redistricting packages can be used to estimate partisan vote shares, which could serve as inputs to the test.
-Doing so will require consideration of whether courts should evaluate a districting scheme before an election based on the scheme has taken place.
+Doing so will require reconsideration of whether it is judicially permissible to evaluate a districting scheme before an election has taken place.